apache/lucene-solr/README.txt

 dist/apache-solr-XX-incubating.war
   The Apache Solr Application.
-Deploy this WAR file to any servlet container to run Apache Solr
+Deploy this WAR file to any servlet container to run Apache Solr.

 dist/apache-solr-XX-incubating.jar
   The Apache Solr Libraries.
 This JAR file is needed to compile